KittyGiraudel/SJSJ/_glossary/REDUX.md

 ---
 title: Redux
-description: a predictable state container for apps
+excerpt: a predictable state container for apps
 ---

 # Redux